L4rryToru4n/golang_the_basics/README.md

-# Project Highlights - Mini Project 1
+# Project Highlights - Mini Project 1 & 2
 ## Introduction
-In this basic project, a simple program to display dummy data of a few of Battlestar Galactica pilots and their symbols on a grid is built to solidify the Go learning experience.
+In these basic projects, a simple program to display dummy data of a few of Battlestar Galactica pilots and their symbols on a grid is built to solidify the Go learning experience.
 Topics that are covered by this project:
 - Primitive datatype
 - Functions